|

 in both size and recognition.
 Dave has trained a number of

-apprentices, and it is now these former employees that keep the trade alive
+apprentices, and it is now this former employee that keeps the trade alive

-as they now run the business, which has changed its name to BUNDY KEGS.
+as he now run the business, which has changed its name to BUNDY KEGS.
 Dave

 is now kept busy with 4 full time labourers installing new American Oak